pencil2d/pencil2d.github.io/_posts/2018-10-02-hacktoberfest-pencil2d.md

 # Github Repository (N)ettiquete

-+ **To avoid duplicate work** from participants that want to implement the same issues, we highly recommend you _"claim"_ an issue by commenting on the issue(s) you want to work on in Github.
+**To avoid duplicate work** from participants that want to implement the same issues, we highly recommend you _"claim"_ an issue by commenting on the issue(s) you want to work on in Github.
 Task assignment will be handled on a first come, first serve basis.
 Make sure you explicitly mention you will be working on it for Hacktoberfest so we can keep track of it.

-If you want to work on a feature or fix that does not have a corresponding issue, please submit one before starting to allow for input from our main developers and to avoid duplicate or unnecessary work.
+If you want to work on a **feature** or **fix** that does not have a corresponding issue, please **submit one before starting** to get input from our main developers and avoid duplicate or unnecessary work.

 If two people do end up submitting pull requests for fixing the same feature, both will count towards your Hacktoberfest progress, but we will probably only use the better of the two implementations.
 If both submissions are identical, the PR that was submitted later will be considered to be plagiarized and will not count towards your Hacktoberfest progress.